interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 * ``ERR_VAULT_NOT_FOUND = "There exists no vault with the given account id"``: The specified vault does not exist.
 * ``ERR_INSUFFICIENT_FREE_COLLATERAL``: The vault is trying to withdraw more collateral than is currently free.
 * ``ERR_MIN_AMOUNT``: The amount of locked collateral (free + used) needs to be above ``MinimumCollateralVault``.
-* ``ERR_UNAUTHORIZED``: The caller of the withdrawal is not the specified Vault, and hence not authorized to withdraw funds.
+* ``ERR_UNAUTHORIZED``: The caller of the withdrawal is not the specified vault, and hence not authorized to withdraw funds.

 .. *Substrate* ::